When Pigs Fly -

 connected When Pigs Fly Bread Store and Pizzeria offer some of the most

-delicious breads and pizza in New England within beautifully
+delicious breads and wood fired pizza in New England within beautifully

 created settings, but there's also quite an inspirational story behind